maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 The second version of the shaders will consist of changes to support indirect rendering.
 The way buffers are passed in is different when doing indirect rendering in a way that's not obvious.

+Further, this is the time to break the shaders to modular pieces to be reused by developers outside the toolkit.
+Passing in a new shader to replace existing functionality works a lot better when you can call sub-routines to implement that MapLibre Native basics for you.

+#### Required Changes

 This pass is the last version of the shaders and would consist of:
 - Modularization.
 We can make it easier to reuse shaders by sharing code where useful.
 Even putting the core of a given shader into a subroutine would make it easier to reuse.
 - Data driven styling.
 How much of that logic can be pushed into the shaders?
 The more work they do, the less the CPU does.
 - Optimization.
 Apple provides tools for analyzing time spent in the shaders.
 Some optimization here is always useful.
 - Packaging.
 Normally Metal shaders are pre-compiled and shipped with the app binary.
 We may want to support a pure source version.

+We'd also suggest writing a couple of examples here for implementing your own shaders.

+#### Benefits

 Optimization tends to get lost in these projects, but it yields dividends later on.
 Less time spent on the CPU, in particular, makes room for more functionality.

-#### Required Changes

-#### Benefits
+Adding your own shaders is one of the big goals.
+If we can break up the common functionality in nice sub-routines that becomes much easier.
+Ideally we can foster a community of incremental updates to add new features, rather than having to periodically do these big updates.

 ### Bug Roundup